fiirefly24/belajar-python/definition.md

 ## Module
     A file containing code you want to include in your program use 'import' to include a module (built-in or your own) useful to break up a large program reusable separate files

+## Variable scope
+    Where a variable is visible and accessible
+    Scope resolution (LEGB)
+    1. Local 2.
+Enclosed 3.
+Global 4.
+Built-in

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.